News and Notes from the Makers of Nexus | Sonatype Blog

 The Authority-to-Operate (ATO) is a specific term for the U.S. government, but the concept can be found across organizations.
 In essence, security needs to approve an application, or even a subset of a larger application, to operate on the system.

-For instance, you might need to get an ATO for a library you want to use it in your larger application.
+For instance, you might need to get an ATO for a library you want to use in your larger application.
 This can be a time and resource consuming process that can take months or even longer.
 It also hampers the availability of the best tools for the solution.
 If you can leverage cloud solutions or, even better, DevOps-as-a-Service, the ATO for these services can cover many of the items you need.
 This eliminates the need for separate ATOs for each application.

 Secure DevOps Tools Integration

-Don’t forget that your DevOps tool chain needs to be secured too.
+Don't forget that your DevOps tool chain needs to be secured too.
 With dozens of tools being used, each with their own privileges and credentials, the security risk grows.
-Employing secrets management and solutions that offer integrated credentials management across the DevOps pipeline help ease the burden and tighten your security posture.
+Employing secrets management and solutions that offer integrated credentials management across the DevOps pipeline helps ease the burden and tighten your security posture.

 Secure the Software Supply Chain